-4 Downscaling, or 'decoration' algorithms
+4. Downscaling, or 'decoration' algorithms

-In most realistic applications, fluid flow will be sensitive to the manner in which impermeable material (usually clay: we will use the placeholding name 'shale' hereon) is spatially dispersed within the 'meso-scale' reservoir layers used for the inversion.
-Capturing this effect will then require subdivision of the vertical gridding and suitable categorical simulation of the shales within a meso-scale layer.
+In most realistic applications, fluid flow will be sensitive to the manner in which impermeable facies (we use the placeholder "shales") are spatially dispersed within the 'meso-scale' reservoir layers used for the inversion.
+Capturing this effect will require subdivision of the vertical gridding and suitable categorical simulation of the shales within a meso-scale layer.

 This categorical simulation must be consistent with the net-to-gross N_G obtained from the seismic inversion, or, equivalently, a 'massaged' realisation.
 The inversion forward model uses an effective-medium approximation based on a separation of length scales between the vertical spatial scales characterising the shale distribution and the seismic wavelength.
-In this regime, the effect of the shale on the seismic response is then captured by an effective macroscopic parameter, the layer net-to-gross (N_G) , via the Backus average.
+In this regime, the effect of the shale on the seismic response is then captured by an effective macroscopic parameter, the layer net-to-gross (N_G), via the Backus average.
 The model also assumes a laminated distribution of shale, which is a respectable assumption for reservoirs where internal shales are gently dipping.